 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direction. - value (float or str or ndarray) a value stored with the boundary condition.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - normal (bool) Flag indicating whether the condition is only applied in the normal direc- - value (float or str or ndarray) a value stored with the boundary condition.
 The interpretation of this value depends on the type of boundary condition.
 If value is a single value (or tensor in case of tensorial boundary conditions), the same value is applied to all points.
 Inhomogeneous boundary conditions are possible by supplying an expression as a string, which then may depend on the axes names of the respective grid.

 '''

 get_mathematical_representation (field_name='C')

+return mathematical representation of the boundary condition

+Parameters

+field_name(str) -

+Return type

+get_virtual_point_data()

+return data suitable for calculating virtual points

+Returns

+the data structure associated with this virtual point

 '''

-'''

-field_name (str) -

-'''

-Return type str get\virtual\point\data() return data suitable for calculating virtual points Returns the data structure associated with this virtual point Return type tuple homogeneous: bool determines whether the boundary condition depends on space Type bool names: List[str] = ['curvature', 'second\derivative', 'extrapolate'] identifiers used to specify the given boundary class Type list value is linked: bool flag that indicates whether the value associated with this boundary condition is linked to ndarray managed by external code.
+Return type tuple

+names: List[str] = ['curvature', 'second\derivative', 'extrapolate'] identifiers used to specify the given boundary class flag that indicates whether the value associated with this boundary condition is linked to ndarray managed by external code.